South Dakota: Black Hills & Badlands - Birding Tour

 CLIMATE: In the summer days can be hot, and rainfall is limited.
 The temperature ranges greatly between day and night with lows and highs of 55-77 Fahrenheit (13-25 Celsius) in this season.
 Rainfall usually occurs on about 9 days of the month.

-ACCOMMODATION and FOOD: One good hotel will be used in Rapid City, which has full-time electricity, hot water, en-suite facilities, and Wi-Fi Internet.
-We will eat at one restaurant throughout for dinners and breakfasts, and will take boxed lunches for our day trips (on 6 days of the tour) to ensure we do not have to visit external facilities.
+ACCOMMODATION: One good hotel will be used in Rapid City, which has full-time electricity, hot water, en-suite facilities, and Wi-Fi Internet.

 PHOTOGRAPHY: This is a birding/mammal focused tour, and the priority will be for making sure everyone gets to see the species before any photos are taken.
 However, there will be good opportunities for photography, particularly of mammals like bison, antelope, and prairie dogs, as well as for the amazing landscapes on offer daily.